FSAP Post-doctoral Fellowship

 - Elective participation in weekly Emory School of Medicine Postdoctoral Fellow Seminar

-Training is structured for developing the capacity to fulfill the duties of a full-time FSAP clinician.
+Training is structured for developing the capacity to fulfill the duties of a full-time FSAP psychologist clinician.
 Core duties include:

 - Provides comprehensive mental health assessments by clinical interview with individuals, couples and families

 - Provides time-effective psychotherapy, triage, crisis intervention, and critical incident stress response

 - Integrates the needs of employees, organizations and work units to minimize work-site impact while assuring continuity and quality of care

 - Provides leadership consultations with feedback and follow-up services